andresmascl/andresmascl/README.md

 #### What I am currently working on:

-I currently work for the Ministry of Labor of Chile as a Data Engineering and Analysis Developer.
+I currently work for the Ministry of Labor of Chile as a Data Analysis Development Consultant.

 I also continue to work on my app [Licitaciones24x7.cl](https://licitaciones24x7.cl), a SaaS which serves market information to companies which participate in public tenders to provide services and goods to the Chilean government :chile:.